HKU-BAL/Clair3/docs/pileup_training.md

 export CUDA_VISIBLE_DEVICES="0"
 ${PYTHON3} ${CLAIR3} Train \
+    --pileup \
     --bin_fn ${BINS_FOLDER_PATH} \
     --ochk_prefix ${MODEL_FOLDER_PATH} \
     --add_indel_length True \
     --validation_dataset \
     --platform ${PLATFORM} \
     --learning_rate 0.0001 \
-    --chkpnt_fn "[YOUR_PRETRAINED_MODEL]"  ## use pre-trained full-alignment model weight here
+    --chkpnt_fn "[YOUR_PRETRAINED_MODEL]"  ## use pre-trained pileup model here

 ```

-We experimentally offer pileup model fine-tune using pre-trained Clair3 model, by using a smaller `learning_rate` and pre-trained checkpoint file `ochk_prefix`, We recommend to use a smaller learning rate `1e-4` to fine-tune pre-trained model.
+We experimentally offer pileup model fine tuning using a pre-trained Clair3 pileup model, by using a smaller `learning_rate` and a pre-trained model `chkpnt_fn`.
+We recommend starting with a smaller learning rate such as `1e-4` to fine-tune a pre-trained pileup model.